daizutabi/ivory/docs/quickstart.md

 ## Summary

 In this quickstart, we learned how to use the Ivory library to perform machine learning workflow.
-For more details see the tutorial section.
+For more details see the Tutorial.